geoserver/geoserver/doc/en/user/source/webadmin/security/index.rst

 Security
 ========

 GeoServer has a robust :ref:`security subsystem <security>`, modeled on `Spring Security <http://static.springsource.org/spring-security/site/>`_.
-Most of the features of this system is exposed graphically through the :ref:`web_admin`.
-Read on to see how to configure GeoServer security.
+Most of the security features are available through the :ref:`web_admin`.
+This section describes how to configure GeoServer security.

 .. toctree::
    :maxdepth: 2